hubregtsejoost/local-storage-task-app/README.md

 - Edit tasks before saving

-- Mark tasks as complete with a visual indicator
+- Able to mark a task as completed

-- Delete tasks with a single click
+- Delete tasks

 ### Data Persistence